ThedanHisway/Token-Balance-Retrieval-Using-Web3/README.md

 ethcreation.py: Python script to generate an Ethereum account and save the credentials in a .env file. abc.sol: Solidity smart contract defining an ERC-20 token.

-Deployed the ERC-20 token smart contract without using Infura,utilizing direct connection method(HTTPProvider).
+Deployed the ERC-20 token smart contract through Infura ,created eth account using direct connection method(HTTPProvider).